oleksiirude/sedna-test/readme.md

 #### *
 <pre>
-Only content's creator and authenticated user can delete or change data
+Only content creator and authenticated user can delete or change data
 </pre>

-Enjoy :)